 There are three distinct zones in which the stick tests for this hormone.
 The reaction zone contains absorbent fibers, which have an antibody that attaches itself only to hCG.

 As the urine continues to travel up the stick, it transports these antibodies over to the second area, the test zone.
 The test zone contains a unique chemical that reacts with these antibodies, but only when hCG is present.

 If this is the case, it subsequently releases a colored dye, creating a colored line on the test strip.
 If the test does not detect a pregnancy, then no line will form.

 Zone 3: The Control Zone

 After this critical step, the urine progresses to the control zone, or the third area of the pregnancy test.
 In this area, there are chemicals that react with the antibodies, whether or not there is hCG present.
-This area then releases a dye, which causes a line to appear on the test strip.
+Then, this releases a dye, which will cause a line to appear on the test strip.